 2. Have You Handled Car Accident Injury Cases Similar to Mine?

 It is best to hire a lawyer that has previous experience and success with cases similar to yours.
 A lawyer with experience on similar claims will know what investigation, preparation, and strategy will be beneficial to your case.
 You want an experienced lawyer to give you the best chance for success.
-Hancock Injury Attorneys has successfully recovered millions of dollars in verdicts and settlements for our clients including wrongful death, car accidents, motorcycle accidents, slip and fall and other serious accidents with catastrophic injuries.
-You can see some of our outstanding verdicts and settlements here.
+Hancock Injury Attorneys has successfully recovered millions of dollars in verdicts and settlements for our clients.

 3. Will There Be a Trial?